Escaping Arrow's Theorem: The Advantage-Standard Model: The Arrovian Framework

 \begin{lemma} $\,$ \begin{enumerate} \item If $R$ is a transitive and complete relation, then $P(R)$ is negatively transitive. \item There are reflexive relations $R$ such that $P(R)$ is negatively transitive but $R$ is neither complete nor transitive. \end{enumerate} \end{lemma}

-Here is the strengthening of Arrow's original impossibility theorem in terms of negative transitivity. \begin{theorem} Assume $V$ is finite and $|X|\geq 3$.
-If a CCR $f$ satisfies IIA and Pareto, and for every profile $\mathbf{R}$, $P(f(\mathbf{R}))$ is negatively transitive, then there is a dictator for $f$. \end{theorem}
+Here is the strengthening of Arrow's original impossibility theorem in terms of negative transitivity.\footnote{Some authors, such as Fishburn \citeyearpar{Fishburn1970}, reformulate Arrow's setup so that the output of an SWF $f$ is not a weak relation $R$ but rather a strict relation $P$; then assuming that $P$ is asymmetric and negatively transitive, one can prove the analogous version of Theorem \ref{ArrowFirst}.
+This is closely related to Proposition \ref{StrongerArrow}, but we remain in Arrow's original setting where the output of $f$ is a weak (and hence not assumed to be asymmetric) relation $R$.
+This setting is more expressive, since one can distinguish between indifference ($xRy$ and $yRx$) and noncomparability (neither $xRy$ nor $yRx$), a distinction that is lost in Fishburn's setup.} \begin{proposition} Assume $|X|\geq 3$.
+If a CCR $f$ satisfies IIA and Pareto, and for every profile $\mathbf{R}$, $P(f(\mathbf{R}))$ is negatively transitive, then there is a dictator for $f$. \end{proposition}

 \begin{proof} Let $f$ satisfy the hypothesis.
 Define $f'$ such that for all profiles $\mathbf{R}$, $xf'(\mathbf{R})y$ if and only if \textit{not} $yP(f(\mathbf{R}))x$.
 Then $f'(\mathbf{R})$ is complete, and as $P(f(\mathbf{R}))$ is negatively transitive, $f'(\mathbf{R})$ is transitive.
 Thus, $f'$ is an SWF.
 Since $P(f'(\mathbf{R}))=P(f(\mathbf{R}))$, that $f$ satisfies Pareto implies that $f'$ does as well.
 Finally, $f'$ satisfies IIA: for $\mathbf{R},\mathbf{R}'$ and $x,y\in X$, if $\mathbf{R}|_{\{x,y\}}=\mathbf{R}'|_{\{x,y\}}$, then by IIA for $f$, we have $x f(\mathbf{R})y$ if and only if $x f(\mathbf{R}')y$, which implies $x f'(\mathbf{R})y$ if and only if $x f'(\mathbf{R}')y$ by the definition of $f'$.
 Thus, $f'$ is an SWF satisfying IIA and Pareto, so by Arrow's Theorem, there is a dictator $i$ for $f'$.
 Then $i$ is also a dictator for~$f$.\end{proof}